Paquito81/git-it-done/README.md

   - Users can click on a repository name, which will route them to a new page.

   - The second HTML page will display a list of all open issues for that repository.
+Title: Search for featured repos

+  **Description**

+  - Users can click on a language button to see a list of featured repos that use that language.- Examples: HTML, CSS, JavaScript.  - The list of featured repos will look exactly like the list of user repos.